 Despite a free-fall parachuting accident in Africa, where he broke his back in three places, and after enduring months in military rehabilitation, Bear went on to become one of the youngest ever climbers to reach the summit of Mount Everest, which he achieved on May 26th, 1998, at only 23 years old.
 The actual ascent of Everest took ninety days enduring extreme weather, two months of limited sleep and running out of oxygen in the upper regions of the 'death zone' (above 26,000 feet).

-He has authored 15 books, including the No 1 Bestseller: Mud Sweat & Tears which was voted the most influential book in China for 2012.
+He has authored 15 books, including the No 1 Bestseller: Mud Sweat & Tears which was voted the most influential book in China (2012) and spent 15 weeks at Number 1 in the Sunday Times Bestseller list.
 Other titles include: Your Life; Train For It, True Grit, A Survival Guide For Life, Born Survivor, Living Wild, Great Outdoor Adventures, Facing Up, Facing the Frozen Ocean, To My Sons and seven children’s fiction novels titled Mission: Survival.

 As a keen environmentalist, Bear Grylls led the first team to Jet Ski around Britain testing a pioneering new fuel made from rubbish and owns a nature reserve on an island, off the Welsh coast.
 When he is not on his island, Bear lives on a houseboat in London with his wife and children.

 In 2019, Bear was awarded and OBE for services to young people, the media and charity in the Queen’s Birthday Honours list.